Does to Me

-"Does to Me" is a song recorded by American country music singers Luke Combs and Eric Church.
-Co-written by Combs along with Ray Fulcher and Tyler Reeve, it is the third single from Combs's 2019 album What You See Is What You Get.
+"Does to Me" is a song by American country music singers Luke Combs and Eric Church.
+Co-written by Combs along with Ray Fulcher and Tyler Reeve, it was released on February 10, 2019 as the third single from Combs' second studio album What You See Is What You Get.

 History

 Rolling Stone Country writer Joseph Hudak described the song as featuring "Opening with some clean slide guitar, the mid-tempo ballad calls to mind Bruce Springsteen's wall-of-sound style and progression, with Combs proclaiming his own blue-collar bona fides in the lyrics."
 Billy Dukes of Taste of Country wrote that "While not his tightest lyric, this song...hits the heart as quick as any of his previous seven No. 1 hits...Most satisfying might be the Gary Morse steel guitar that saturates the mix."
 Combs wrote the song with Ray Fulcher and Tyler Reeve, and chose to include Church as a duet partner because he thought it fit Church's artistic style along with his own.